Working Memory: Long-Term Strategies & Supports for Diverse Learners

 • Repeating steps – forgetting which steps in a task are completed.

-• Task abandonment – leaving a task in the middle or before finished.
+• Task abandonment – leaving a task in the middle or before it is finished.

 Keep Developing Working Memory in Diverse Learners

 Individuals with unique learning needs demonstrate a wide range of working memory skills.
-Some individuals show well-developed working memory, especially in reading and math comprehension.
-Others may have strong working memory skills but little motivation to demonstrate them in a home or vocational setting.
-Your teen or young adult learner may also have long-term needs for interventions and strategies to boost working memory.
+Some people show well-developed working memory (especially in reading and math comprehension) while others have strong working memory but little motivation to demonstrate it in a home, academic, or vocational setting.
+Your teen, college student, or young adult learner may also have long-term needs for interventions and strategies to boost working memory.

-What do those interventions look like for my child?
+What do those interventions look like for my learner?

-How can I develop and implement tools to help my child or student with working memory deficits be more successful?
+How can I develop and implement tools to help my learner with working memory deficits be more successful?

 Which strategies might be most successful for my diverse learner?

-If these are some of the questions you have as a parent or professional, check out these additional resources to develop working memory in individuals who may need long-term support:
+If these are some of the questions you have as a parent, educator, employer, or professional, check out these additional resources to develop working memory in individuals who may need long-term support:

 Long-Term Strategies & Supports for Deficits in Working Memory